Swarms

 If you think that a honeybee swarm has landed on your property and looks like the image above, please do not disturb it and keep pedestrians, children and pets away.

-To find your local swarm collector please visit the British Beekeepers Association (BBKA) website link below.
+Some of our NLB beekeepers are voluntary members of the BBKA swarm collection scheme, which helps members of the public with honeybee swarms.
+To find your local swarm collector please visit the British Beekeepers Association (BBKA) website: www.bbka.org.uk/swarm.
 From there you can follow a few simple steps to help identify honeybees and swarms along with how to recognise other insects and advice on what to do.
+It is helpful if you take a photo of the swarm so the swarm collector can confirm the bees are honey bees before attending.

 Please note if the honeybee swarm you have seen is in a difficult location eg a chimney, interior cavity wall or under floor space etc. our NLB beekeepers are not insured to remove them.